SakSal-tech/trade-capture-system/docs/FrontEndDeveloperLog.md

 Why it helps:

 - UX: Don’t show "This field is required" before the user tries to edit — show validation only after they've touched/blurred the field.
-- Safety when syncing props: If the parent updates initialValue, you usually want to update the textarea only when the user hasn't started typing. touched lets you avoid stomping their edits. e.g.
+- Safety when syncing props: If the parent updates initialValue, I usually want to update the textarea only when the user hasn't started typing. touched lets I avoid stomping their edits. e.g.
   ` setTouched(false); // treat as fresh content`

 ### Use of Controlled textarea:

 - Keeps the visible text and your internal state in sync so the component is “controlled” (required for predictable validation, saving, tests).
 - Validation & UI: because state updates on each keystroke, your validators/char-counter can read value and render live feedback or disable Save.
-- Insert-at-cursor / templates: after inserting template text you also update value (same state path), so all code reads a single source of truth.
+- Insert-at-cursor / templates: after inserting template text I also update value (same state path), so all code reads a single source of truth.
   Tests: easy to simulate user typing by calling onchange and asserting value changes.

 ### function handleChange